 Because Jesus is Lord, we have to obey Him at all times.
-In fact, He has authority over everyone, including those who do not believe in Him.
+He has authority over everyone, including those who do not believe in Him.
 This is evident in the Scripture.
-Matthew 28:18 tells us, “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me”.
+Matthew 28:18 tells us, “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.”

 According to Ephesians 2:8, “For it is by grace you have been saved, through faith – and this is not from yourselves, it is the gift of God.”
-It is through the Holy Spirit and our trust in Jesus Christ that we are saved.
+We are saved through the Holy Spirit and our trust in Jesus Christ.
 As a form of gratitude to God, we genuinely obey Jesus.
-This genuine obedience serves as our offering to God, for we have been saved.
+Our offering to God is genuine obedience, for we have been saved.

 Jesus Is Lord

-Jesus and lordship are inseparably connected.
-The Scripture is very clear on this.
+Jesus and Lordship are inseparably connected.
+The Scripture is obvious on this.
 Philippians 2:9-11 proves this.
-According to the verse, “Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”
+According to the verse, “Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus, every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”

 Lordship is, in fact, at the heart of Jesus’ work on the cross.
 Romans 14:8-9, “If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.
 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.”